NitayRe/AP2ex2/View.md

 to analize the result file by.
 The model select refreshes every 5 seconds and updates the models list, This fuctioality is implemented by the `manager`.

 **ClientController:** the client controller is in charge of the commionication with the server.
 The communication is done by `AJAX`.

+**AnomalyTable:** the anomaly table presents all the anomalies that was found in the file.

+**DragArea:** the drag area in in charge of uploding files to the web-app.
+The uplode is done by the drop box od the file system.